Powerball Winning Ticket Of $55.9 Million Sold In Latest Drawing

 A single player walked away with Saturday’s Powerball jackpot winnings, earning a grand prize of $55.9 million.

-According to MLive.com, lottery game officials have not yet publicly identified the winner or where the winning ticket was sold in.
+According to MLive.com, lottery game officials have not yet publicly identified the winner or where the winning ticket was sold at.

 The winning numbers were 10-33-45-53-56 (white), and the red Powerball number was 24, with a Power Play number of 3.